jacr2006/drowsiness-detection/README.md

 # Drowsiness detection using landamrk face
 this repositorie shows a regression for detect landmark face using a Convolution Neural Network.
 Helen dataset is used for train a CNN.
 HoG model is used for face detection.
-Model is deployed in python and Android app.
+Model is deployed on PC with Python and on Android app.

 Step 1: this [notebook](https://github.com/jacr2006/drowsiness-detection/blob/master/Notebooks/data_visualization.ipynb) plots some images and landmark face.